 In the Susitna River and its tributaries, high streamflows and bed material movement predominantly occur during the open water season either due to high discharge from rain events or ice/snow melting.
-Increases in streamflow in side channels and slough habitats can also occur during the ice covered period, when ice jams and staging cause overflows from the mainstem (Wangaard and Burger 1983).
-The mainstem appears to be relatively stable compared to side channels and sloughs.
-This is due to large bed materials.
+Increases in streamflow in side channels and slough habitats can also occur during the ice covered period, when ice jams and staging cause overflows from the mainstem (R&M Consultants 1984).
+The mainstem bed material appears to be relatively stable compared to side channels and sloughs.